maheshj01/pastelog/README.md

 ### Features
 - The logs are publicly accessible, no signIn required
-- The logs can be stored
+- The logs can be stored forever or have a expiry
+- You can import gists from github

 ### How it works